 Take the Lake Inle Tour if you had a day to explore it.
 It’s one of the unique travel experiences you are gonna have in Southeast Asia.
 Lake Inle is Myanmar’s “WaterWorld.”
 Here, you’ll see how people survive to live in/surrounded by water.
 It is a glimpse of the resiliency of the residents who built their homes and lives on the freshwater.

 A friend and I came early to the port at Nyaung Shwe.
-We found a boat operator and negotiated with the price.
+We found a boat operator and negotiated the price.
 He showed me a laminated piece of paper and asked which places I wanted to go/see.
 I pointed out four things on the list I wanted to see: the long-necked women, the stilt fishermen, the floating village, and the pagoda.
 They chose the other places they wanted me to visit.
 But before we left, I told the operator that we go directly to the area where the stilt fishermen were because I wanted to see them in action while the sun was rising.

 We were just on time when we arrived.
-As the sun slowly rising behind the cordilleras, the stilt fishermen were busy doing their thing.
+As the sun slowly rose behind the cordilleras, the stilt fishermen were busy doing their thing.
 There were only two tourist boats so far – and I thought that was pretty rad.
 I told the young boat operator to stop for a while to take better photos and enjoy watching them do their living.

 Five minutes later, the young man asked me if I wanted to go near those fishermen and have my photo taken with them.
 Though I was a bit confused, it dawned on me that those fishermen were not really fishing after all.
 Yep, it was a tourist trap!
 However, the boy was quick to say, “These kinds of things happen in the morning usually because of the tourists.
 But when they are gone, the fishermen will go back to fishing.”